Rachmaninoff: Étude-tableau in D minor, Op. 33, No. 5

 Mendelssohn: Song Without Words, Op.
 30, No. 1

-Mendelssohn tried out a few boring titles for a group of his piano pieces before arriving at the ingenious “Songs without Words.”
-They were a smashing success in Mendelssohn’s time, and were played by amateur pianists in living rooms all over Europe.
-Here is one of my favourites performed at a house concert on one of my favourite pianos.
+Mendelssohn tried out a few boring titles for a group of his piano pieces before arriving at the ingenious “Songs Without Words.”
+They were a smashing success in Mendelssohn’s time and were played in living rooms all over Europe.
+Here is one of my favourites, performed at a house concert on one of my favourite pianos.

 György Ligeti: White on White from Etudes, book III (2001)

 Ligeti took inspiration from all kinds of sources including Balinese gamelan music and African polyrhythms, both of which can be felt in White on White.
-Using almost exclusively the white keys of the piano (hence the title), the piece starts out slow and austere, then launches suddenly into a mesmerizing whirlwind of complex rhythm.
+Using almost exclusively the white keys of the piano (hence the title), the piece starts out slow and austere, then launches into a mesmerizing whirlwind of rhythmic complexity.